 Select 2 Day Racquet Shipping at checkout.

 With a 21/23/21mm Tapered Beam and a 98 square inch headsize, this racquet provides the ultimate feel and control.
-The 2014 Pure Strike is a great option for intermediate to advanced players, especially for those looking for a control frame without sacrificing speed.
+This 18x20 Pure Strike is a great option for intermediate to advanced players, especially for those looking for that player oriented control frame without sacrificing speed.

 For Optimal String Performance Babolat Recommends: